 Evidence shows being overweight or obese increases the risk of some cancers including bowel, pancreatic and gallbladder.
 Alcohol has a high calorie content but these are ‘empty calories’ with no nutritional value or benefit.
 What many people don’t realise however, is that alcohol can also contain a lot of sugar.
 Drinking regularly will increase your calorie and sugar intake so it’s a good idea to get the facts on the amounts of each in alcohol.

-Are you drinking within the HSE low-risk alcohol guidelines?
-The Drinkaware Index found that just 2% of Irish adults can correctly identify the guidelines, but they are important to know and can help you to see how much you are really drinking over the week.
+Are you drinking within the HSE low-risk weekly guidelines?
+The Drinkaware Index found that just 2% of Irish adults can correctly identify the guidelines, but they are important to know and can help you to see how much you are really drinking in an average week.
 Remember, these are guidelines - not a target.

 Common examples of one standard drink are a half pint of lager/stout/cider, a 100ml glass of wine or pub measure (35.5ml) of spirits.
 On average, it takes one hour for the body to process one standard drink and there's no quick fix - only time.